 The move tracking heatmap is an irreplaceable tool for CMS evaluation.

 Many modern websites are built with CMS systems for extra flexibility and scalability.
-Since the popularity of content management systems keeps growing, different studios are working on multiple solutions for website administration.
+However, since the popularity of content management systems keeps growing, different studios are working on multiple solutions for website administration.

-But how to know which design elements supported by a CMS users find convenient?
+But how do you know which design elements supported by CMS users find convenient?

 The problem is that all CMS systems are closed for scanning by external services.
-You can either collect feedback manually or run a usability audit with mouse move tracking and scroll map tools.
+Instead, you can collect feedback manually or run a usability audit with mouse move tracking and scroll map tools.
 The second option is simpler and faster, of course.

 What Should Website Heatmap and Scroll Map Users Keep in Mind?

-Website heatmap and scroll map tools are mostly used by experienced specialists that analyze websites on a daily basis.
-Nevertheless, they will be equally useful to website owners without expertise in usability, SEO, or web design.
+Website heatmap and scroll map tools are mostly used by experienced specialists who analyze websites daily.
+Nevertheless, they will be equally useful to website owners without usability, SEO, or web design expertise.
 The format of data is clear and illustrative.

-After accessing this information, you will have tons of ideas on what to improve on your website.
+After accessing this information, you will have tons of ideas on what to improve on the website.
 But before implementing any changes, check the following tips:

 Web design is another field that can benefit from mouse click heatmaps.
-Web and UI/UX designers integrate them to test redesign solutions and find out what changes are needed.
+Web and UI/UX designers integrate them to test redesign solutions and determine what changes are needed.

-Want to analyze your web resource with a heatmap?
+Want to analyze websites with a heatmap?
 Register now to enjoy a free trial.